Welcome to Year 4!

 Don’t forget to bring water bottles in each day - it is important for the children to stay hydrated throughout the day.
 Please put a label on bottles and refill them every day.

 Children can purchase milk cartons at the beginning of each half term (see the school office) and bring a healthy snack for break time.
+Please be reminded that we are a healthy eating school, if a snack is chocolate, crisps, cake or sweets it is NOT a healthy snack.

 In Year 4 we have the exciting opportunity to learn and improve our swimming skills!
 These lessons will happen once a week and our currently on Thursdays.
 4D are currently attending swimming lessons.